Now you can watch the keynotes that took place during the OpenInfra Summit in Berlin!

 A

-The Board should analyse market trends, debate, definite the strategy, and shape the evolution of the foundation to answer new challenges.
-It should also make decisions regarding the new projects to incubate and new approve members, making sure their culture complies with the OpenInfra standards.
+The Board should analyse market trends, debate, define the strategy, and shape the evolution of the foundation to answer new challenges.
+It should also make decisions regarding the new projects to incubate and new approved members, making sure their culture complies with the OpenInfra standards.

 Q